DavidUf11/JavaScript-REPL-game-in-Node.js/README.md

 # JavaScript Game

 The Battle For Wyncode is a turn-based action game.
-To win, accumulate five v ictories before any of your rivals.
+To win, accumulate five victories before any of your rivals.

 Each turn you can choose from three actions: